rivtDocs/rivtdocs.github.io/docs/index.md

 - Locally installing and configuring the individual open source components.

-- Download and unzipping a pre-configured installation (Windows only).
+- Download and unzipping a pre-configured folder (Windows only).

 - Remotely installing as a cloud service in a container.